-Full body skin cancer check means exactly that, your entire body from head to toe is checked by our specialised doctor for any suspicious spots.
+Full body skin cancer check means exactly that - your entire body from head to toe is checked by one of our specialised doctors for any suspicious spots.
 The aim is to find and examine all spots that may be cancerous, precancerous or otherwise potentially likely to cause health risks.

 Even though most people understand that they need to seek medical advice if they find a suspiciously looking spot on their body, it is possible not to be aware of a particular spot's existence if it is hidden from plain view.
 It is also not uncommon for people to have a significant misconception about what suspicious spot may look like.
-In our practice it occurs quite frequently that patients point out to the doctor a very ugly looking spot as the reason of their concern, where in fact the doctor dismisses it as being completely harmless but instead finds other spots of great concern surprising the patient who would have never thought they were anything to worry about.
+In our practice it occurs quite frequently that a patient points out to the doctor a very ugly looking spot as the reason of their concern, where in fact the doctor dismisses it as being completely harmless but instead finds other spots of great concern surprising the patient who would never have thought those were anything to worry about.
 Therefore, regular full body skin cancer checks by an experienced practitioner will give you the best chance of catching skin cancer early.

 Once your entire body is checked and you get dressed the doctor will discuss and show you the magnified images on the screen and will advise on a further course of action.

 What to expect during skin cancer check process?

 Your appointment will last 20 to 30 minutes depending on the number of spots you have.

 Please do not wear any fake tan, makeup or nail polish as they may cover spots on your body.

 You will be seen by one of our specialised skin cancer doctors who will ask you to undress to your undergarments and will examine your entire body head to toe with a dermatoscope (a medical device that produces very high magnification).
 You may ask the doctor to examine your breasts, buttocks and genitals if you believe it is appropriate.

 The doctor may need to take a number of photographs of particular spots under high magnification.